Amankhan-tech/Blog_Web-App/README.md

 The navigation bar provides seamless access to different sections:
 Home: Displays a recent blog post feed.
 Create Post: Compose new posts with a rich text editor.
-Your Posts: View and manage your authored posts.
 Features

 User Authentication:

 Secure registration and login with password hashing.
 Token-based authentication using JWT for secure sessions.

 Blog Management:

 Create, read, and update blog posts with ease.